mezmo/terraform-provider-mezmo/docs/resources/reduce_processor.md

 page_title: "mezmo_reduce_processor Resource - terraform-provider-mezmo"
 subcategory: ""
 description: |-
-  Remove empty values from a list of fields
+  Combine multiple events over time into one based on a set of criteria
 ---

 # mezmo_reduce_processor (Resource)

-Remove empty values from a list of fields
+Combine multiple events over time into one based on a set of criteria